stephencz/stephencz-com/_notes/browser-home.md

 title: Browser Home
 ---

+##

 ## Habits to Monitor
 * **Not counting calories.** Oi!
 Fatty!
 What's that you are about to eat?
-Two fried eggs and comes carrots?
+Two fried eggs and some carrots?
 Make sure you log those calories using your favorite [calorie tracker](https://loseit.com/).
 * **Mindlessly browsing the Internet.** Get off Youtube!
 Get off Reddit!
 Stop refreshing the front page of the New York Times!
 Go do something productive you idiot!
 * **Playing an excess of video games.** What's that coming out your ears?
 Your mushy brains that is what!
 Video games are fun, but they can also be highly addictive and anti-social.
 Maybe go do something else you couch potato?
 * **Watching an excess of television/movies.** See above bullet point.
-Seriously, at this point you've seen ever plot possible.
+Seriously, at this point you've seen every plot possible.
 Go do something else.
 * **Being a recluse.** I know you don't like social interaction much buddy, but why don't you step out of your comfort zone a little?
 Sometimes its just what you need.
 * **Being grumpy.** What's with the pouty face?
 Something got you pissed off?
 Or feeling a bit down perhaps?
 Just take it easy man.
 Use that mush between your ears and stop, reflect, and, most importantly, relax.